mariaciscato/behavior-choice-nicotine-analysis/README.md

 # behavior-choice-nicotine-analysis

 Data analysis of choice behavior in a two-option experiment to understand preference and consumption patterns.

-# Problem statement
+# Overview

-This project analyzes behavioral data from a two-bottle choice experiment in mice, where animals choose between a control solution (water or saccharine) and an experimental solution (nicotine or quinine).
+This project analyzes behavioral data from two-bottle choice experiments in mice, where animals choose between a control solution (water or saccharine) and an experimental solution (nicotine or quinine).

+The workflow investigates:

+Consumption behavior across sessions
+Preference ratios between solutions
+Dose-response relationships
+Substance-specific behavioral effects
-The goal is to quantify consumption patterns, preference (%), and dose-response relationships, while accounting for potential experimental biases (e.g., side or bottle effects).
+Potential experimental biases such as side or bottle effects

-A key challenge is the presence of corrupted data (session 11) due to a bottle leakage event, requiring manual reconstruction of consumption values from raw time-series logs.

-Importantly, quinine serves as a bitter control to distinguish taste-driven avoidance from true behavioral responses.
-While all mice avoid quinine, nicotine elicits variable responses across individuals, allowing us to assess substance-specific effects beyond simple bitterness aversion.
+Quinine was included as a bitter control condition to distinguish taste-driven avoidance from nicotine-specific behavioral responses.
+While quinine consistently induced avoidance across animals, nicotine responses varied between individuals, enabling analysis of inter-animal variability in substance preference.

+A key component of the project involved reconstructing corrupted experimental data from raw time-series measurements following a bottle leakage event during session 11.

-# Data description
+# Data and Methods

-The data come from a MySQL database containing two-bottle choice experiments in mice.
+The data originate from a MySQL database containing longitudinal two-bottle choice experiments in mice.

-It includes:
+Data Included

-Session data (session number, timestamps)
+Session metadata (session number, timestamps)
 Animal metadata (mouse ID, body weight)
-Consumption data (volume per bottle, solution type, concentration)
+Consumption measurements per bottle

-Sampling resolution:

-Consumption was recorded every second
-Body weight was measured approximately every 4 days

-To address a corrupted session (due to bottle leakage), raw CSV files with time-resolved measurements were used to manually reconstruct accurate consumption values.

-# Key techniques used

-SQL data extraction (MySQL → R)
-Data cleaning & preprocessing (filtering, missing values, type conversion) Feature engineering (consumption volumes, preference %, weight-normalized intake) Manual data correction from raw time-series logs (corrupted session recovery) Functional programming (purrr) to automate per-animal analysis Statistical summarization (mean, SD, SEM)
-Data visualization with ggplot2
+Solution identity and concentration
+Raw time-series CSV measurements for corrupted sessions

+# Analytical Workflow

+The pipeline includes:

+- SQL-based extraction of behavioral data from MySQL
+- Data preprocessing and feature engineering
+- Computation of consumption, preference (%), and weight-normalized intake metrics
+- Manual reconstruction of corrupted session data from raw time-series logs
+- Per-animal analysis using `purrr`
+- Statistical summarization (mean, SD, SEM)
+- Automated visualization generation using `ggplot2`

+A corrupted session caused by bottle leakage required manual recovery of accurate consumption values from second-by-second raw measurements before reintegration into the analysis pipeline.

-# How to run the code
+# Running the Analysis

-1) Install required R packages:

-install.packages(c("tidyverse", "ggplot2", "rstatix", "DBI", "RMySQL", "readr"))
+Requirements

+The workflow was developed in **R** and requires:

+library(tidyverse)
+library(ggplot2)
+library(rstatix)
+library(DBI)
+library(RMySQL)
+library(readr)

+Install missing packages with :

+install.packages(c(
+  "tidyverse",
+  "ggplot2",
+  "rstatix",
+  "DBI",
+  "RMySQL",
+  "readr"
+))

+# Database Setup

-2) Update the MySQL database credentials in the script (user, password, host).
+Update the MySQL connection credentials in the analysis script:

+user <- "your_username"
+password <- "your_password"
+host <- "your_host"

+Ensure access to:

+the MySQL database,
-Ensure access to the database and place required CSV files (for session correction) in the correct directory.
+and raw CSV files used for session correction.

+# Running the analysis :

-3) Run the script:
+Run the analysis script:

 source("analysis_script.R")

-The script will extract data, compute consumption and preference metrics, apply corrections, and generate summary outputs and plots.
+The workflow automatically extracts experimental data, computes behavioral metrics, applies session corrections, and generates statistical summaries and visualizations.

 # Example outputs:

+Running the workflow generates:

+Consumption and preference summaries

+Dose-response visualizations

+Weight-normalized intake metrics

+Statistical summary tables

+Behavioral comparison plots

+Session-by-session consumption trajectories

+Representative outputs may include nicotine vs quinine comparisons, individual variability analyses, and corrected-session visualizations.

+# Reproducibility

+The workflow was designed as a reproducible behavioral analytics pipeline integrating database extraction, longitudinal preprocessing, and automated visualization generation.
+Because experimental databases and raw correction files are not publicly distributed, users must provide local database access and raw CSV files before running the analysis.